Victorian Independent Schools Superannuation Fund - MySuperInformation shown is for the balanced option.

 The Victorian Independent Schools Superannuation Fund (VISSF) was launched in 1958 by a group of female teachers in independent schools throughout Victoria, who fought for superannuation entitlements.
 This fund caters for both Defined Benefit and Accumulation Plans.

 The Fund's MySuper offering comprises a single diversified investment option, the Balanced option, a rebadged version of their preceding default option.
-The Balanced investment option outperformed the SuperRatings Index over the 5 years to 30 June 2015.
+The Balanced option has underperformed the SuperRatings Index for the 12 months to 31 January 2016.

 VISSF's choice members have access to an additional 2 Diversified options, as well as a Cash option.